Math Placement Assessment

 If you disagree with your placement and only took the test once, we recommend taking it a second time.

 If you have already taken the test a second time and still disagree with your placement, please e-mail the Placement Assessment Team at the Hub at firstname.lastname@example.org with an explanation as to why you believe your placement is not accurate.

-We recommend taking your test as soon as possible before orientation; otherwise it may affect what classes you will be able to register for.
+We recommend taking your test as soon as possible before orientation; otherwise you may not be able to enroll in certain courses.

 If you haven’t taken it before you register at orientation, take it as soon as possible afterwards and contact your academic advisor with the results.